Luminous Red Nova AT 2019zhd, a new merger in M 31

-As noted in Sect. \ref{photometry_LRN} (see, Fig. \ref{fig4}, right panel), AT~2019zhd belongs to the LRN sample having intermediate luminosity at maximum ($M_V\sim -10$ mag).
+As noted in Sect. \ref{photometry_LRN} (see Fig. \ref{fig4}, right panel), AT~2019zhd belongs to the LRN sample having intermediate luminosity at maximum ($M_V\sim -10$ mag).
 This group also includes V838~Mon, and two other LRNe discovered in M~31: M31-LRN2015 \citep{kur15,wil15,lip17,bla20} and M31-RV \citep{ric89,mou90,bry92,tom92,bos04}.
-The fact that in M~31 we have only discovered intermediate-brightness LRNe is somewhat puzzling.
-While it is not surprising that very luminous LRN events have not been observed so far in M~31, as they are intrinsically rare \citep{koc14}, faint events like V1309~Sco are expected to be intrinsically common, and they should have been discovered in M~31.
+The fact that only intermediate-brightness LRNe have been discovered in M~31 is somewhat puzzling.
+While it is not surprising that very luminous LRN events have not been observed so far in M~31 as they are intrinsically rare \citep{koc14}, faint events similar to V1309~Sco are expected to be common, and they should have been discovered in M~31.
 One may invoke selection effects to explain the lack of faint red nova discoveries in this galaxy.
-Objects like V1309~Sco, at the distance of M~31, would have a peak apparent magnitude of about 18, hence they should be comfortably observed, unless they occur in crowded or dusty regions.
+Objects similar to V1309~Sco, at the distance of M~31, would have a peak apparent magnitude of about 18, hence they should be comfortably observed, unless they occur in crowded or dusty regions.
 In this respect, we note that a few tens of nova candidates are discovered every year in M~31 in the magnitude range 17-21 mag, and a large fraction of them \citep[nearly 50 $\%$, from the on-line database of M~31 novae\footnote{\url{https://www.mpe.mpg.de/~m31novae/opt/m31}}; see][]{pie10} remain unclassified.
 Hence, it is plausible that low-luminosity events similar to V1309~Sco can be found among these unclassified candidates.